 Use of Accrued Leave Time

 Employees have the option to take leave with or without pay.
-For care of a family member with a serious health condition or injury or for the employee’s serious health condition or injury, leave is provided under the terms and conditions of University sick leave policies.
+For care of a family member with a serious health condition or injury or for the employee’s serious health condition or injury, leave is provided under the terms and conditions of University of Illinois sick leave policies.
 Sick leave used for this purpose will be counted toward the 12-week entitlement (or any part thereof).
 If an employee’s accrued sick leave is exhausted, the employee may elect to use accrued vacation to continue in pay status during the VESSA leave period.
 Vacation used for this purpose will also be counted toward the 12-week entitlement.
-Sick leave may not be used for VESSA leave for non-medical reasons.
+For sick leave provisions related to VESSA leave, please refer to the “Leave” section of the System Human Resources Services website.
 Vacation leave may be used for nonmedical reasons.
 Any portion of the 12-week period for which accrued leave is not charged shall be without pay, and also counted toward the 12-week entitlement.

 In addition, employees who exhaust their accrued sick leave balances may be eligible to receive disability benefits through the State Universities Retirement System.
 Employees who anticipate requiring an extended period of leave should contact the State Universities Retirement System at the same time they apply for use of VESSA/FMLA leave for medical reasons for information concerning benefits eligibility and to minimize any gaps in benefits.